ASVCollisionAvoidance/PrototypeCV/README.md

 # Draft Computer Vision Algorithm for ASV project
 * processes a folder of images at a time
-* add JPEG images to 'Inputs' folder to process new images
+* detects horizon
+* detects objects in water

+## Important Steps after cloning repo:
+1. Create two new folders titled 'Inputs' and 'Outputs', respectively.
+2. Add images to be processed into the Inputs folder.

-## MSER
+### MSER
 Uses MSER (Maximally Stable Extremal Regions) algorithm to detect Regions of Interest within image.

 #### Important Parameters: